The causes of strategic drift and how to avoid them

 Toys “R” Us was once one of the largest toy store chains in the world.
 But by the 21st century, the store failed to embrace ecommerce and the digital transformation sweeping the retail industry.

-Instead, Toys “R” Us would ink a decade-longdeal to become Amazon’s exclusive toy vendor.
+Instead, Toys “R” Us would ink a decade-long deal to become Amazon’s exclusive toy vendor.
 This shortsighted decision and failure to innovate proved to be a costly strategic drift as customers became accustomed to the convenience of shopping for toys online and not in-store.

 And although Toys “R” Us was Amazon’s exclusive toy vendor on paper, in reality, this would not prevent other vendors from selling toys on the platform.
-Which meant consumers found it only too easy to compare prices against Toys “R” Us and chose another option all on the same site.
+This meant consumers found it only too easy to compare prices against Toys “R” Us and chose another option all on the same site.

 Toys “R” Us sued Amazon, but it was too little, too late.
 Overwhelmed by debt and inundated by competition, they filed for bankruptcy protection in 2017.
 Could this crisis have been avoided?